ministryofjustice/moj-frontend/docs/design-system-statuses.md

 ### How to use ‘official’ building blocks

 You can use ‘official’ building blocks in every product phase.
-PDS components are only to be used on the Probation Digital Services (PDS) platform.
+PDS components are only to be used for services on the Probation Digital Services (PDS) platform.

 ‘Official’ building blocks will be supported and maintained in the long term.